makrai/notes/naseem2204-benchmark-mental-pretrained.md

   * Abortion (Mohammad+ 2016) 10 ,
   * Amazon Health dataset (He and McAuley, 2016),
   * SMM4H T1 (Weissenbacher+ 2018), SMM4H T2 (Weissenbacher+ 2018) and
+    * Social Media Mining for Health
   * HRT (Paul and Dredze, 2012)
+    Michael J Paul and Mark Dredze.
+2012
+    A model for mining public health topics from twitter Health, 11(16-16):1

 ## 4.2 Evaluation Metric

-* F1-score and the relative improvement in marginal performance (∆M P ) used in a previous similar study (Müller+ 2020)
+* F1-score and the relative improvement in marginal performance (∆M P) used in a previous similar study (Müller+ 2020)

 ## 4.3 Baselines